 While the RTI Press team was looking for a more user-friendly peer review system, they were also in need of digital article production and indexing support.
 RTI Press had traditionally published all its articles in PDF format from the main RTI website.
 But they started finding it increasingly difficult to get those PDFs to show up in Google Scholar.
-When they learned about Scholastica’s production service, they realized it would enable them to have their articles produced in both machine-readable full-text XML and Google Scholar optimized HTML.
-They opted to also use Scholastica’s fully Open Access journal hosting platform for their research articles and other article-like publications to more easily publish HTML content and take advantage of Scholastica’s automatic Google Scholar indexing.
+When they learned about Scholastica’s production service, they realized it would enable them to have their articles produced in machine-readable full-text XML and HTML.
+They opted to also use Scholastica’s fully open access journal hosting platform for their research articles and other article-like publications to more easily publish HTML content and take advantage of Scholastica’s Google Scholar indexing support.

 “We tried troubleshooting our PDFs in all kinds of ways.
 Sometimes things worked, and sometimes the same things would stop working.
 Part of that is because our primary hosting is through the RTI site, which isn’t designed to support content indexing like something created by a vendor.
 So, we knew we needed some help,” said Gering.
 “Our publications look so much better in Google Scholar now that we’re using Scholastica, and it’s been much more discoverable as a result.
 That’s our goal with Diamond OA.
 Readership is our currency, so it’s essential that people can easily find the content we publish.”